School-FredericBui/.github/profile/README.md

-Actualy i'm working on 2 frameworks at school :
+Actualy, we are working on 2 frameworks at school :
 - Angular
 - Symfony